on an image to view one of our pop culture

 new editions of Mr. Salgari’s classic adventures.

-games and DVDS of the Solima classics quickly hit the shelves.
+Video games and DVDS of the Solima classics quickly hit

-A play about two friends that stumble upon Salgari’s
+the shelves.
+A play about two friends that stumble upon

-ghost in their attic went on tour throughout Italy.
-New
+Salgari’s ghost in their attic went on tour throughout

-German, and Russian.
-The world it seemed was ready to rediscover
+French, German, and Russian.
+The world it seemed was ready

 is plaque on the wall of Mr. Salgari's boyhood home in Verona.